 Coin collectors who are interested in selling coins, especially coins received through an inheritance or as part of an estate, oftentimes are unfamiliar with the type of coins and notes that are included in their collection.
-The amount of information available online can be overwhelming, and unless you have a substantial amount of time (and interest) to research the coins in your collection, you may not know where to begin.
-The purpose of this article is to highlight the most common coins and notes that we see in our day-to-day dealings and share with you the items that may potentially have value and those that don’t.
+The amount of information available online can be overwhelming.
+And, unless you have a substantial amount of time (and interest) to research the coins in your collection, you may not know where to begin.
+This article will highlight the most common coins and notes that we see in our day-to-day dealings.
+We want to share the items that may potentially have value and those that don’t.

 You should sort the coins by type or denomination, such as pennies, nickels, and dimes.
 Additionally, sort and separate your gold coins, silver coins, platinum coins, foreign coins, and paper currency.
 Below are coins and paper notes, separated by type or denomination, that are typically of value and are of interest to most coin dealers.

 Nearly all coin collections that we evaluate or discuss with customers contain pennies or cents.
 These coins range in value from a few cents to tens if not hundreds of dollars.
 Large Cents minted in 1857 and earlier, Flying Eagle cents produced from 1856 to 1858, and Indian Head pennies produced in 1909 and earlier all have some value.
 Additionally, uncirculated rolls of Lincoln wheat pennies minted in 1958 and earlier as well as key date wheat pennies, such as 1909-s, 1909-s vdb, 1911-s, 1914-d, 1922, 1931-s and 1955 double die can have significant value.
-Unfortunately, most common date wheat pennies and copper cents produced from 1959 through the present day have very little value.
+Unfortunately, most common date wheat pennies and copper cents produced from 1959 through the present day are not valuable coins.

 There’s a common misconception that all U.S. nickels minted in 1964 and earlier contain silver value.
 Unfortunately, that’s not the case.
-The only nickels that contain silver content are silver war nickels minted from 1942 to 1945.
+Silver war nickels minted from 1942 to 1945 are the only nickels that contain silver content.
 These coins only contain 35% silver and have somewhat limited value.
 Most other Jefferson nickels are more or less face value coins.
 Buffalo nickels minted in 1938 and earlier, V nickels minted in 1912 and earlier, and Shield nickels produced in 1883 and earlier all contain value and are of interest to most coin dealers.

 Dimes and Quarters